 - Items must remain in their respective reading room.
 Do not take items from one room to another or exchange materials with other readers.

-- During times when the Special Collections reading room is busy, items left unattended for 15 minutes will be removed from the desk, and it will be reassigned to another reader.
-(Special Collections only)
+- During times when the Special Collections reading room is busy, items left unattended for 30 minutes will be removed from the desk, and the desk may be assigned to another reader (Special Collections only).

 - Turn off or silence your cell phone in the reading rooms.
 If you must receive or initiate a call while you are at the library, please leave the room and quietly conduct your phone conversation in the hallway.

 - All call slips must be submitted in person between 9 am and 12 pm or between 1 pm and 4 pm, Tuesday through Friday.
-Call slip requests are not filled between 12 pm and 1 pm (lunch hour).
-Call slips are submitted between 9 am and 12 pm on Saturdays.
+Call slip requests are not filled between 12 pm and 1 pm or between 4 pm and 5 pm.
+Call slips may be submitted between 9 am and 12 pm on Saturdays.

-- Although it is a strong material, parchment (or vellum) needs to be stored and handled with care.
-The reading room staff will request that parchment materials be viewed only in the Special Collections Reading Rooms and Room 401.
-These are the only public rooms that have properly regulated temperature and humidity levels for parchment and are kept as consistent as possible with the optimum storage conditions of the Newberry Stacks.
+- Although it is a durable material, parchment (or vellum) needs to be stored and handled with care.
+Parchment materials should be viewed in the Special Collections Reading Rooms and Room 401.
+These are the only public rooms that have properly regulated temperature and humidity levels for parchment and are kept as consistent as possible with the optimum storage conditions of the Newberry stacks building.
 Occasionally the conditions are not met in the Special Collections Reading Rooms or Room 401.
 During this “no vellum” period, parchment is not paged until stable conditions return.

 Personal Camera Policy (Photographing Newberry Materials for Study Use)